Policies and Procedures

 A gift certificate or coupon redeemable for a specific item at only one merchant (for example, a ham from HoneyBaked Ham) will not be considered a cash equivalent.

-The Internal Revenue Service announced new standard mileage reimbursement rates effective January 1, 2015.
-The University has chosen to implement those same rates.
+The Internal Revenue Service announced new standard mileage reimbursement rates which the university is implementing effective for travel occurring January 1, 2016 or later.

-Also effective January 1, 2015, the reimbursement rate for non-taxable moving expenses is 23 cents (previously 23.5 cents) per mile.
-For additional guidance consult the university's Relocation Expenses policy.
+The reimbursement rate for non-taxable moving expenses is 19 cents (previously 23 cents) per mile.
+For additional guidance, please consult the university's policies related to Relocation Expenses.